 Hugh Grant was once approached to play the Doctor.
 He turned down the role, thinking the show would not take off.
 He expressed deep regret in 2007 after seeing how successful the show had become.
 He did go on to play the Doctor in a sketch for Comic Relief.

-On Saturday 5 March 2005 (some three weeks before its TV debut), a rough-cut version of episode one, "Rose" was leaked onto the Internet by an unnamed employee of a third-party contractor to CBC in Canada.
+On Saturday 5 March 2005 (some three weeks before its TV debut), a rough-cut version of Doctor Who: Rose (2005) was leaked onto the Internet by an unnamed employee of a third-party contractor to CBC in Canada.
 The person responsible had their employment immediately terminated.
 The version is mostly similar to the broadcast version - the most notable difference is that instead of using Murray Gold's new version of the theme song, a remixed version of the original was used instead

 This series is a direct continuation of the 1963-1989 series, rather than a reboot, reimagining or "next generation" style follow-up.
 The BBC decided to reset the series numbering at 1 for 2005, rather than call it Series 27, however fans informally refer to the seasons by the higher number.